Flu season is over, but for some reason you can’t figure out why your singer sounds so congested.

 Both approaches work well.
 Whether you choose to cut the offending frequency or hide it from the listener, simple EQ tricks like this can give you wonderful results.

-Especially when you’re trying to cure a cold for a singer that doesn’t even have one!
+Especially when you’re trying to cure a singer that doesn’t even have one!

 For more EQ tricks like these, check out www.UnderstandingEQ.com